Supreme Court Hears Another Obamacare Case, With A Twist

 Clement replied that when the law was written in 2010, anyone who looked at the money-mandating language would have thought that was sufficient.
 "Now could it have been better ... belt and suspenders," asked Clement.
 "Sure, but it's good enough."

-The tone of the argument changed dramatically, however, when the Trump administration's Deputy Solicitor General Edwin Kneedler rose to defend the refusal to pay.
+The tone of the argument changed dramatically, however, when Trump administration Deputy Solicitor General Edwin Kneedler rose to defend the refusal to pay.

-$10 for a hat, $12 billion for insurance: what's the difference?
+$10 for a hat, $12 billion for insurance: What's the difference?

 This is "Day 1 of contracts" law, said Justice Stephen Breyer.
 "I say to you: My hat's on the flagpole.
 If you bring it down, I'll pay $10.
 You bring it down.
 I owe you $10.
-Now, how does this differ," from the issue here.
+Now, how does this differ" from the issue here.
 "Why does the government not have to pay its contracts just like anybody else?"

 Kneedler replied that without an appropriation by Congress, the government can't pay.